 Hear the word tavern and you’ll probably imagine bars or pubs or inns where alcohol is sold and bought and the (mostly) good times roll.
 Thembinkosi Hlatshwayo’s experience of growing up in one was very different.
-For him, it was a place of violence, sex, death and, ultimately, anguish and suffering.
+For him, it was an unsettling place to be.
 He’s always struggled to process the things he saw as a child, but his photography project Slaghuis is a step on the road to doing so.
 He tells Alex Kahl about his story, and how he captured it so vividly in this series of burned, beaten, eerie photographs.

 When South African photographer Thembinkosi Hlatshwayo’s parents were made redundant, they decided to open a family business in their home: a tavern.
 It was the first of its kind in the township, Lawley, at the time, and it was soon frequented by all kinds of customers.
 The tavern would get uncontrollably violent, to the point where people lost their lives.
 “Waking up to a dead body in the yard marks the day I was overwhelmed by the desire to disappear,” he says.

-In his artist’s statement, he describes some of the things he saw in the tavern.
-“A drunken violence, A drunken abuse, A drunken love, A drunken rape.”
+In his artist’s statement, he describes some of the things that would happen in the tavern.
 Thembinkosi saw things that no person should see, let alone a child, and he’s felt the impact ever since.
 “I walked around the streets heavy with guilt and shame,” he says.
 “Home couldn’t be my safe haven like most children.
 It was an extension of the tavern.
 My mind began to have violent thoughts and wishes.”

 The infamy of the family business meant it was given the name Slaguis, literally translating to slaughterhouse or butchery.
 “I would find it hard to breathe whenever that term was thrown around in conversation as people recounted the latest violent happenings of the place,” Thembinkosi recalls.
 When Jabulani Dlamini, a mentor and friend of his, suggested that he title this project Slaghuis, he was petrified.
 “And because of that feeling I knew I had to call it that.”